jiegec/ctf-writeups/2025-09-07-blackhat-mea-ctf-quals-2025/file101.md

 )
 ```

-Modified paylaod for this challenge:
+Modified payload for this challenge:

 ```python
 payload = flat(